saurabhchalke/saurabhchalke.github.io/_posts/2025-06-16-a-new-sensory-organ-for-civilization.md

 ## "The Moonshot"

-We’re building a real-time, adaptive, autonomous sensing network for the lower atmosphere.
+We’re building a real-time, autonomous sensing network for the lower atmosphere.
 Think small, quiet balloons that drift above cities, packed with low-cost, high-resolution sensors.

 They move.
 They learn.
 They talk to each other.
 They act like a [swarm](https://en.wikipedia.org/wiki/Swarm_robotics).